ngancz/ngancz.github.io/_pages/about.md

 Overview
 ---
-I am a 4th-year doctoral student in psychology at the University of California, Los Angeles.
+I am a 5th-year doctoral candidate in psychology at the University of California, Los Angeles.
 I research how early experiences affect the brain-gut-microbiome and brain-oral-microbiome axes.

 <a href="https://bsky.app/profile/ngancz.bsky.social">Follow me on Bluesky</a>